ukrishnas/LPSharp/CLP/README.md

   call ClpSolve::setSpecialOption() to replicate the good benchmark performance, but these would require enhancements to the interfaces.

 - __SWIG wrappers__.
-There are multiple projects that provide SWIG based wrappers to COIN solvers.
-The takeaway is that using SWIG for Clp is feasible.
+Multiple projects provide SWIG based wrappers to COIN solvers.
   - [Cbcpy](https://gitlab.com/ikus-soft/cbcpy) is a SWIG based python wrapper to Cbc (COIN branch and cut mixed integer program solver).
   - [JniCbc](https://github.com/babakmoazzez/jCbc) is a Java native interface